 Some children and youth in care may have experienced a range of sexual abuse and/or exposure to sexual behaviors of others (which is a form of sexual abuse).
 Sexual abuse can be a complex issue.
-In this module, you will be provided information about sexual abuse and the impact it has on children, youth and families.
-In addition, you will learn how to respond to and report disclosures of sexual abuse in a way that supports the child or youth, while also protecting the integrity of any potential evidence and investigation.
-Lastly, you will learn the importance of your role as a caregiver in helping children and youth understand and heal from their experience of sexual abuse.
+In this module, caregivers will be provided information about sexual abuse and the impact it has on children, youth and families.
+In addition, participants will learn how to respond to and report disclosures of sexual abuse in a way that supports the child or youth, while also protecting the integrity of any potential evidence and investigation.
+Lastly, the important role as a caregiver in helping children and youth understand and heal from their experience of sexual abuse is explored.